 - 1. Click Rule Tab to enter the rule configuration interface. - 2.
-Check the checkbox of the single rule to enable the rule for abnormal detection. - 3.
+Check the checkbox of the single rule to enable the rule. - 3.
 Select the rule type, set the filter type, and then draw the line/area on the live video for the single rule.